(Please see pulldown subpages for my professional biography)

 My Jewish heritage on my father’s side cultivated intellectual and cultural curiosity and and my Swedish background on my mother’s side has found outlet in my love of nature.
 Both led to a commitment to progressive politics and social justice.

-In the summer of 1998, I enrolled in a summer course in Sweden with Eric Ericson, the world’s premier choral conductor.
-Ericson showed me a new way to think about the choral art, which I have worked to realize since.
-In the fall of 1998, I enrolled in the Doctor of Musical Arts program in Choral Conducting and Pedagogy at the University of Iowa, Iowa City, where I became further immersed in the choral craft.
+Following my studies at UCSC I was fortunate to participate in an intensive conducting workshop in Sweden with Eric Ericson, among the world’s premier choral conductors.
+Following my work with Ericson, I enrolled in the Doctor of Musical Arts program in Choral Conducting and Pedagogy at the University of Iowa, Iowa City, where I became further immersed in the choral craft.
 While at the University of Iowa, I studied choral conducting with William Hatcher and Timothy Stalter, choral literature with Richard Bloesch, orchestral conducting with William Jones, and voice with Susan Jones.
-My assistantships included directing the opera chorus and the University of Iowa Women’s Chorale.
 I completed my dissertation, Feminist Musical Aesthetic in the Choral Music of Karin Rehnqvist, in December of 2002.

-I returned to UCSC as a faculty member from the fall of 2000 through the spring of 2002, primarily as the conductor of the Concert Choir and also as instructor of music fundamentals and conductor of the Chamber Singers.
-During this time, I directed the choir at Saint Ignatius Church of San Francisco, a semi-professional ensemble that sang advanced repertoire in one of San Francisco’s most famous churches.
+I returned to UCSC as conducting and theory faculty from the fall of 2000 through the spring of 2002.
+During this time, I directed the choir at Saint Ignatius Church of San Francisco, a semi-professional ensemble of one of San Francisco’s most famous churches.

-I began teaching in the Performing Arts and Social Justice Department at the University of San Francisco in 2001, where I established the first classical choir in many years at USF.
-The University Classical Choral Ensembles now includes the University Choir, the Treble Choir, and an advanced primarily a cappella ensemble, the Chamber Singers.
-I have also directed the Orchestra and Chamber Music Program.
-In addition to ensemble work at USF, I teach private voice and several academic courses, including Conducting, Advanced Musicianship, Theory I (for music majors), Fundamentals of Music Theory, and Music Appreciation.
+I began teaching in the Performing Arts and Social Justice Department at the University of San Francisco in 2001, where I established the first classical choral ensemble in many years at USF.
+In addition to my work with choirs work at USF, I teach private voice and several academic courses, including Orchestra, Conducting, Advanced Musicianship, Theory I (for music majors), Fundamentals of Music Theory, and Music Appreciation.
 I was awarded the Distinguished Adjunct Teacher Award in 2012.
 The USF Classical Choral Ensembles are committed to social justice work, and their programs have included a collaboration with the members of a music course in a high-security prison, a performance focused on aging and Alzheimer's, and a choral festival on the theme of climate change, with collaboration with community organizations focused on those issues.

 I accepted the position of Conductor and Artistic Director of Sacred and Profane Chamber Chorus in 2004.
-Formed in 1973, Sacred and Profane is an advanced amateur choir of singers that are enthusiastic about singing a wide range of high quality choral repertoire.
-I have been able to program several of my favorite works, often difficult pieces, which have been eagerly and beautifully sung by the choir.
+Formed in 1973, Sacred and Profane is an advanced amateur choir of singers who enthusiastic about singing a wide range of high-quality choral repertoire.
+We have sung several premieres and have championed the music of Karin Rehnqvist, among others.

-My personal interests include gardening and urban farming, hiking, camping, and travel, arts and culture, especially film, theater, and live musical performance of all kinds, meditation, and time with my partner Pete, our dogs Laila (pictured) and Curry, and cats Jeoffry and Pangur.
+My personal interests include gardening and urban farming, hiking, camping, and travel; arts and culture, especially film, theater, and live musical performance of all kinds; and time with my husband Pete, our dog Laila (pictured), and cat Pangur.